Back to blog

 Bad: "Act as Paul Graham writing a 2010 essay about AI startups in the voice of his Hackers & Painters era."

-Fix: capture 3-4 essence attributes of the reference rather than asking for an impersonation.
+Fix: capture three to four essence attributes of the reference rather than asking for a literal impersonation.

 4. No refusal rules

-Why it fails: model will dutifully produce output even when persona shouldn't.
+Why it fails: the model will dutifully produce output even when the character shouldn't — including confident-sounding claims in safety-relevant domains.

 Fix: explicit "won't do X, Y, Z" instructions.
-Especially important for safety-relevant personas (medical, legal, financial).
+This is non-negotiable for medical, legal, and financial personas.

 5. Persona drift in long conversations